What is “CometLake”?

 Why review it now?

-Until “IceLake” makes its public debut, “CometLake” latest ULV APUs from Intel you can buy today; despite being just a revision of “Skylake” due to increased core counts/Turbo ratios they may still prove worthy competitors not just in cost but also performance.
+As “IceLake” (ICL) does not seem to make its public debut on desktop/workstation, “CometLake” (CML) is the latest APU from Intel you can buy today;despite being just a revision of “Skylake” due to increased core counts/Turbo ratios they may still prove worthy competitors not just in cost but also performance.

-As they contain hardware fixes/mitigations for vulnerabilities discovered since original “Skylake” has launched (especially “Meltdown” but also various “Spectre” variants), the operating system & applications do not need to deploy slower mitigations that can affect performance (especially I/O) on the older designs.
-For some algorithms, this may be worth an upgrade alone!
+As per above, the additional hardware fixes/mitigations for vulnerabilities discovered since “Cofeelake” launched – especially “Meltdown” but also “Spectre” variants – the operating system & applications do not need to deploy slower mitigations that can affect performance (especially I/O).
+For some workloads, this may be worth an upgrade alone!

 To compare against the other Gen10 CPU, please see our other articles: